lightstep/terraform-provider-lightstep/docs/resources/user_role_binding.md

 subcategory: ""
 description: |-
   Provides a Lightstep Role Binding https://api-docs.lightstep.com/reference/RoleBinding.
 This can be used to manage User's Organization level roles and Project level roles.
   A role binding can target either the Organization level roles or a Project role for a specific project.
-An user Project role can't be set to a more restrict role than their Organization level role.
+Users can't be assigned to a more restrictive Project role than their Organization level role.
   NOTE: this terraform resource is authoritative, users that are not declared in a terraform resource will lose the declared role in the specified organization/project.
   The list of valid roles for Organization level role bindings are:
   * Organization Admin